 The assets are held in specific SPVs which are separate distinct entities from the company or the tech platform.
 There would be no impact to the specific SPVs if the platform ceases to operate.

-In an event that the platform ceases to operate, the Company would cease to provide asset management services towards the SPVs.
+In an event that the platform ceases to operate, the Company would cease to provide asset management services.
 In such a scenario, the Company will assist the investors in engaging a third-party entity to provide such services to ensure continuity and sustained operations of the SPVs.

 We charge the following fees,

-1. One time Acquisition fee of up to 3% on Principal invested at the time of investment.
+1. One time Acquisition fee of up to 3% on Capital invested at the time of investment.
 This forms a part of the property acquisition cost.

 This is towards the costs for deal origination, research, brokerage fees and deals screening.
 Only a few deals pass through our stringent underwriting standards, which are eventually then offered to you on the platform.

-2. Asset Management fee of 1% per annum on Principal invested payable monthly.
+2. Property Services fee of 1% per annum on Capital invested payable monthly.

 3. Performance fee, which is a percentage of the upside over the investor reaching a hurdle IRR.
 Please refer to respective investment opportunity details on the website.